Food Security Risk Due to Climatic Extremes and Other Factors

 Nigeria, South Sudan, Zimbabwe, Haiti, and Yemen are some of the “high-risk” countries identified in the report in terms of food security and agriculture.
 High-risk regions include almost all of Southeast Asia.

-“On watch” countries include some African countries, such as Congo, Sudan, the Central African Republic, Venezuela in South America, Iraq, the Syrian Arab Republic in the Middle East, Mongolia, and North Korea in Asia.
+“On watch” countries include some African countries, such as the Democratic Republic of the Congo, Sudan, and the Central African Republic, as well as Venezuela in South America, Iraq, the Syrian Arab Republic in the Middle East, Mongolia, and North Korea in Asia.
 “On-watch” regions include some countries in the southern parts of Africa.

 Factors that threaten food security

-There are many factors that threaten food security in a region or country; these are:
+Many factors threaten food security in a region or country; these are:

 • African swine fever outbreak in Asia,